labgrid-project/labgrid/doc/configuration.rst

 serial "YK12345".
 (use "pykush -l" to get your serial...)

+Arguments:
   - serial (str): serial number of the YKUSH hub
   - index (int): number of the port to switch

 Used by:
   - `YKUSHPowerDriver`_